-For industry, GVHBA provides year-round continuing education programming, focusing on core competencies identified by the Homeowner Protection Office's (HPO) Continuing Professional Development (CPD) program.
+For industry, GVHBA provides year-round continuing education programming, focusing on core competencies identified by BC Housing's Licensing and Consumer Services Continuing Professional Development (CPD) program.
 As of March 4, 2016 all residential builders in British Columbia, building under Part 9 of the BC Building Code will need to meet the enhanced licensing system.
 As of your license renewal date, you will be required to accumulate 40 CPDs within your license term.
 For full details on HPO's enhanced licensing system, click here.

 Click here to open an easy-to-read PDF infograph to help you understand how you can achieve your CPD points through GVHBA's Continuing Education Series.

 Looking for a convenient and on-the-go solution to earn your CPD points?
 GVHBA created eLEARN, an on-demand learning portal where you can access continuously updated CPD-approved courses at any time, from any device.
 Designed for the busy professional, you can complete the courses at your own pace.
 Every month we add new content to ensure you get access to the latest information, check it out!